ClusterLLM: Large Language Models as a Guide for Text Clustering: Related Works

-Generic pre-trained text embedding models~\cite{reimers-gurevych-2019-sentence,gao-etal-2021-simcse,ni-etal-2022-sentence,ni-etal-2022-large} have been applied in many tasks such as text similarity, classification and information retrieval.
-Recently, two embedding models~\cite{wang2022text,INSTRUCTOR} have been released that show superior performance on a popular benchmark~\cite{muennighoff2022mteb} including clustering.
-Specifically, E5~\cite{wang2022text} is pre-trained on web-scraped data pairs with contrastive objective and Instructor~\cite{INSTRUCTOR} is pre-trained on $330$ tasks with instructions. {\model} improves upon these models with the feedbacks from LLMs.
+\textbf{Pre-trained Embedding Model.} Generic pre-trained text embedding models~\cite{reimers-gurevych-2019-sentence,gao-etal-2021-simcse,ni-etal-2022-sentence,ni-etal-2022-large} are widely applied in text similarity, classification, clustering and information retrieval.
+Recently, two embedding models E5~\cite{wang2022text} and Instructor~\cite{INSTRUCTOR} have shown superior performance on a popular benchmark~\cite{muennighoff2022mteb}.
+Specifically E5 is pre-trained on web-scraped data pairs with contrastive objective.
+Instructor is pre-trained on $330$ tasks with instructions. {\model} aims at improving these models with LLMs.